immersive-web/navigation/README.md

 Current workflow to [request a WebXR session](https://www.w3.org/TR/webxr/#dom-xr-requestsession) requires user gesture activation.
 2D Pages usually provide a button that users have to click or tap to trigger immersive mode.

-Some scenarios require entering immersive mode automatically.
-A mechanism for UAs to grant immersive sessions without user gesture is needed.
+Some scenarios require entering immersive mode automatically without user gesture activation.
+They necessitate a mechanism for UAs to also grant immersive sessions.

 ## Design Goals

-The goal of this repository is to discuss and design a simple mechanism for UAs to grant immersive sessions in certain scenarios.
+The goal of this repository is to discuss and design a simple API for UAs to grant immersive sessions without an explicit user activation in specific scenarios.

 ## User Scenarios